 Treatment approaches for children and pregnant will vary slightly, and medications can be different.

-Urinary infection in children
+UTI in children

 In children, treatment is usually completed with antibiotics, but in syrup form.
 Treatment should be completed at indicated by a pediatrician, as the recommended dose can vary according to the child's age, weight, symptoms, severity of infection and the type of bacteria causing infection.